Soda Bread, as its name implies, gets its rise, not from yeast, but from baking soda (bicarbonate of soda).

 circle into 6 triangular sections.
 Place the scones on your prepared

-baking sheet and brush the tops with a little extra buttermilk and then dust
+baking sheet and brush the tops with a little buttermilk or milk and then dust

-for about 20 minutes or until nicely browned and a toothpick inserted into
+for about 18 to 20 minutes or until nicely browned and a toothpick inserted into

 served warm from the oven with a little butter and jam.